solkimicreb/react-stax/examples/docs/src/pages/routing/intro/content.md

 # Routing

-Easy-stack clearly separates navigation from dynamic routing parameters.
-The url pathname is used for navigation in the empty app shell and it can not store any parameters.
-It is similar to most file systems.
+Easy Stack clearly separates navigation from dynamic routing parameters.
+The url pathname is used for navigation in the [application shell](https://developers.google.com/web/fundamentals/architecture/app-shell) and it does not store any parameters.

-Dynamic parameters are stored in the query string and they ideally define the data shell for the current screen.
-The data shell is a minimal set of primitives, which defines the currently displayed data.
+The query string stores the dynamic parameters, which ideally define the data shell.
+The data shell is a minimal set of primitives, which define the current application state.
 It usually consists of user inputs.

 ## The Router component